 Fear not!
 This problem can be solved and your videos cleaned of any false claims easily enough!

-How to resolve AdRev copyright claim
+- How to resolve a copyright claim from AdRev?

 AdRev is a company that helps owners of music tracks earn money from ads played on videos that use the music that was used without permission or license.